umfy/sanguine-oasis/posts/6-spells.md

 The nature forces all tagrets to be dragged towards the center of the spell

-#### Stone Armor (focus, -5dmg physical)
+#### Stone Armor (focus, +1 armour)

-Your skin becomes as hard as stone reducing all damage taken from weapon attacks.
+Your skin becomes as hard as stone reducing all damage taken from attacks.

 #### Inner Animal (6hr)

 Gain animal trait or become the animal.

-0. Gain trait - ears, paws etc
+1. Gain trait - ears, paws etc
-1. Become small or medium animal - rat or wolf
+2. Become small or medium animal - rat or wolf
-2. Become large animal - bear or cow
+3. Become large animal - bear or cow

 ## Arcane & Time